vuongducphuong/documentation/content/applications/sales/crm/track_leads/lead_scoring.rst

 prioritize the leads that are more likely to result in successful deals by quickly assigning them to the appropriate salespeople.

-Odoo automatically calculates the probability of winning each lead using a method called *predictive lead scoring*.
+Leansoft automatically calculates the probability of winning each lead using a method called *predictive lead scoring*.

 Predictive lead scoring